George Diamandy: PSDMR

 L'Ère Nouvelle only survived for a few months, publishing its final issue in November 1894, before closing down in early 1895.
 According to Sorel, Diamandy simply "disappeared, leaving his magazine stranded".
 Still, Diamandy managed to exert his direct influence over many other Romanian socialist students in France, from Racoviță and Nădejde to Alexandru Radovici, Constantin Garoflid, Deodat Țăranu, Dimitrie Voinov, and Ioan Cantacuzino.
+Diamandy was part of a new magazine, Le Devenir social (1895-1896).

 Diamandy personally sponsored the emerging socialist movement in the Kingdom of Romania.
 On his trips back to the country, he was welcomed as a celebrity at the socialist-run Sotir Hall, Bucharest, before affiliating with the Romanian Social-Democratic Workers' Party (PSDMR).
 This Marxist group was supportive of the mainstream National Liberal Party (PNL), as the latter had promised the introduction of universal male suffrage.
 At the 2nd PSDMR Congress in April 1894, Diamandy and Vasile Morțun had successfully campaigned for the introduction of such electoral demands into the party statute.
 When the PNL came to power and refused to follow through with its promise, a PSDMR faction agitated in favor of the opposition Conservative Party, even though the latter was explicitly right-wing.
 Writing for Munca, Diamandy endorsed this view, suggesting that references to the PNL's progressivism be dropped from PSDMR's statute.